AlexanderBultsev/AlexanderBultsev/README.md

 I'm a Full Stack Developer from Russia.

-- Working as a Software Engineer and contributing to backend for building web applications.
+- Working as a Software Engineer and focus on backend for building web applications.

 - Now exploring backend on Java and Python.